efanhome/mongo-bench/README.md

 # Tiny MongoDB Benchmark

 This is a benchmark for assessing MongoDB performance in a SaaS environment when running a lot of instances on a single box/VM.
 The benchmark is split into a load and a run phase.
-Suring load some random data is inserted into MongoDB and during the run phase the data is retrieved and some new random data is inserted into MongoDB with a read/write ratio of 0.9.
+During the load phase, random data is inserted into MongoDB, during the run phase the data is retrieved and new random data is inserted into MongoDB with a read/write ratio of 0.9.

 ## Building